On this page

 After submitting Form 1419, Home Affairs will issue a Confirmation of receipt confirming acceptance.
 You may then be scheduled for biometrics, an interview, or additional evidence requests depending on your case.
 You can monitor your case status online using the receipt number from your notice.

-What are common mistakes when filing Form 1419?
+What are common reasons Form 1419 gets rejected?

 VisaMind provides informational guidance only and is not a government agency.
 This is not legal advice.
 Requirements can change and eligibility depends on your specific facts.
 If your case is complex or high-stakes, consult a licensed immigration attorney.